Are you wondering what a CDN or ‘content delivery network’ is and why it’s important for your website?

 There are many WordPress CDN services on the market.
 We recommend Bunny.net as the best CDN provider that you use for your WordPress website.
 They have servers spread across the world and offer affordable pricing plans.

 If you are looking for a CDN service that also provides security features, then we suggest using Sucuri.
 They offer a powerful WordPress firewall and CDN to protect your site from different threats while ensuring fast load times.
-We use Sucuri on WPBeginner as a CDN and website security plugin.

 We hope that this article helped you learn why you need a CDN for your WordPress blog.
 You may also want to see our guide on how to get a free SSL certificate for your WordPress website and our expert picks for the best WordPress plugins for business sites.